msakal-fit/GNC-sim/README.md

 docker attach gnc_simulator
 ```

+After running the above command, to start the simulator and MATLAB follow the steps 10-12 in windows installation for windows users amd steps 7-9 in linux installation for linux users

 #### Stop the Container (if needed)

 **Use the following commands only when you need to stop and remove the docker container**